Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Museo

 Printing in Mondoñedo has a long tradition.
-The first book printed in Mondoñedo dates back to 1495 and it is Breve Forma de Confesión de Alonso de Madrigal, el Tostao, bishop of Avila and, therefore, it is an Incunabula.
-Today only one original copy of this work remains in the library of Braga, in Portugal.
-The museum makes a journey from the origins with special emphasis on the last 200 years.
+The first book printed in Mondoñedo dates from 1495; it is *Breve Forma de Confesión* by Alonso de Madrigal, known as “El Tostao,” Bishop of Ávila, and is therefore an incunabulum.
+Today, only one original copy of this work remains, housed in the library of Braga, Portugal.
+The museum traces the history of printing from its origins, with a special focus on the last 200 years.

 Ver detalle →